Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

     - **Publish**: Code
     - **Runtime stack**: Node.js
     - **Version**: 14 LTS
-    - **Region**: *The same region as your Azure Cognitive Search resource*
+    - **Region**: *The same region as your Azure AI Search resource*

 2. Wait for deployment to complete, and then go to the deployed Function App resource.
-3. In the blade for your Function App, in the pane on the left, select the **Functions** tab.
+3. In the blade for your Function App, in the pane on the left, select the **Functions** tab in the **Overview** page.
 Then create a new function with the following settings:
     - **Setup a development environment**"
         - **Development environment**: Develop in portal
     - **Select a template**"